 prevents installation of a fender or a wider tire.

 This is particularly true of racing or racing-style bikes, which often are made without frame eyelets to attach the fender stays to, and with insufficient clearance under the brake bridges and calipers to allow fenders to clear the tires.
-This problem can be resolved by installing slightly smaller wheels -- see the article 650b.html on this site.
+A narrower tire increases clearance, though narrow tires are going out of fashion as it has been shown that medium-width tires (up to 44mm) don’t slow the bicyclist (more air drag but less power lost to vibration — the effects cancel), and wider tires are more comfortable.
+Slightly smaller-diameter wheels can take a wider tire and also increase clearance — a win-win except for the cost.-- see the article 650b.html on this site.

 Some suspended MTBs also may not take well to fenders, because the fender should move with the wheel rather than the suspended part of the frame or fork.